-'The Bill, the whole Bill, and nothing but the Bill.'
+The general election speedily followed.
+The country was wild with excitement, ringing with one shout, "The Bill, the whole Bill, and nothing but the Bill."
 Denman was returned for Nottingham without the shadow of an opposition, and the Reformers were victorious along the whole line.